eminlacin/My-own-financial-dashboard/README.md

-# My-financial-dashboard
+# My-financial-dashboard-with-Power-BI

-Financial dashboard with Power BI
+In this project I will visualize my financial information from an Excel sheet on Power BI.